hyperastro/osuVendetta/README.md

-# osu!-AI-Anti-Cheat-Project
+# osu!
+Vendetta

-Welcome to the osu!-AI-Anti-Cheat Project!
+Welcome to the osu!
+Vendetta!

-Our goal is to train an AI model (using BERT, known for its bi-directional tokenization) to analyze osu! replays and catch cheaters with a high degree of accuracy.
+Our goal is to train an AI model (currently Bi-LSTM model) to analyze osu! replays and catch cheaters with a high degree of accuracy.

 How You Can Contribute: